pattycoder01/pattycoder01.github.io/README.md

 # pattycoder01.github.io
-This is the website of PattyCoder (me)
+This is the website of PattyCoder (me).
 I'm a small dev whose code is bad (made with ChatGPT).
 Have fun!